MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsShutDownComputeSystem.md

 `computeSystem`

-The handle to the compute system to shut down
+The handle to the compute system to shut down.

 `operation`

-The handle to the operation that tracks the shutdown operation
+The handle to the operation that tracks the shutdown operation.

 `options`